dell/csm-docs/content/docs/upgradation/drivers/powermax.md

 **Steps**
 1. Run `git clone https://github.com/dell/csi-powermax.git` to clone the git repository and get the v1.5 driver.
 2. Update values file as needed.
-2. Run the `csi-install` script with the option _--upgrade_ by running: `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace powermax --values ./my-powermax-settings.yaml --upgrade`.
+2. Run the `csi-install` script with the option _\-\-upgrade_ by running: `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace powermax --values ./my-powermax-settings.yaml --upgrade`.

 ## Update Driver from pre-v1.4 to v1.5 using Helm